AndresdPM/GaiaHub/README.md

 $ gaiaHub --help

-For more examples please see del Pino et al. 2022 (ApJ submitted) and the Documentation file (Documentation_v1.pdf).
+For more examples please see [del Pino et al. 2022 (ApJ submitted)](https://arxiv.org/abs/2205.08009) and the Documentation file (Documentation_v1.pdf).

+## Notes on Version 1.0.1

+- Fixed the installer.
+- Included hst1pass_GH.F.
+- Fixed the list of python dependencies.